Substack Scraper - Posts, Newsletters & Comments

 FAQ

-Can it extract full paywalled posts?
+Can it extract full paid posts?

-How do I collect only recent posts?
+How do I get only recent, popular posts?